 • that each enclosed subfloor space has a ground moisture barrier.

-Landlords are to include the following information for the draught stopping standard:
+Landlords must include the following information for the draught stopping standard:

-• A statement that any open fireplace is either closed off, the chimney is blocked or, due to the tenant’s written request, the chimney isn’t blocked.
+A statement that any open fireplace is either closed off and the chimney is blocked, or the chimney is not blocked due to a written request from the tenant.

 If an exemption applies, the landlord must make a statement explaining the exemption and briefly describe the circumstances that led to the exemption.